 Rhythmic Movements are the similar to the movements that babies make as they are going through the developmental process.
 Movements are the basis for making connections throughout the brain and body.
+The baby movements assist in integrating primitive and postural reflexes.
 Though you might think the movements look simple, you could be surprised and how affective these movement can be.

 Movements that Heal – Harald Blomberg with Moira Dempsey – Bookpal Qld Australia 2011.
 Download Bibliograpy

 Reflexes Gone Astray in Autism - Philip Teitelbaum, Osnat B. Teitelbaum, Joshua Fryman, and Ralph Maurer

 Movement analysis in infancy may by useful for early diagnosis of autism - Philip Teitelbaum, Osnat B. Teitelbaum, Joshua Fryman, and Ralph Maurer

 Primitive Reflexes and Their Relationship to Delayed Cortical Maturation, under connectivity and Functional Disconnection in Childhood Neurobehavioral Disorders - Robert Melillo - FNRE (2011) ISSN: 2156-941X Volume 1, Issue 2 pp. © 2011 Nova Science Publishers, Inc.